ModernAdmiral/NASA-Project/README.md

 #### Known Limitations and Areas for Improvement

 - The very next thing I would do for this backend is add unit tests to it.
-- A feature to serve images in a way for the user to download the images would be the next larger feature to implement
+- A feature to serve images in a way for the user to download the images would be the next larger feature to implement.
+Because of the time I had available to work on this project, this was unfortunately something I couldn't get to.